Chart Color Schemes

 Hoppers Crossing - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 28 projects likely impacting the area.
 Notable ones include Ison Road Extension, Harlow Tarneit, Tarneit Indoor Sports Facility, and Marigold Tarneit.
-Below is a list detailing those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.